We use cookies for statistical purposes.

 To qualify for the Blue Card in France, you must fulfill the following requirements:

-• Have a university degree or equivalent,
+• have a university degree or equivalent;

 The Blue Card in France offers various benefits, including the ability to relocate to another EU nation for work after 18 months of legal residency in France.
 It also facilitates family reunification, allowing family members to join you in France and access the labor market.
 Furthermore, Blue Card holders qualify for social security benefits in France.